 It goes without saying that converging an organisation’s security functions is not a one-size-fits-all endeavour.
-Size, structure and security maturity will impact on which security convergence looks like for one organisation as opposed to another.
+Size, structure and security maturity will impact which security convergence looks like for one organisation as opposed to another.
 However, whether large or small, the benefits of convergence are many.

 Converging security functions results in an integrated view of security threats, reduced duplication of effort, cross-skilling, strategic alignment, better information sharing and shared purpose.
 Above all, a converged approach means more circumspect visibility and fewer security gaps and less mess to clean up as a result.

-I like to think of security convergence as the ultimate exercise in security risk management.
+We like to think of security convergence as the ultimate exercise in security risk management.
 Why perpetuate a siloed status quo that’s not fit-for-purpose for mitigating contemporary security risks when you can converge your security functions and make your organisation more secure in the process?